-Zachary David Alexander Efron was born on October 18, 1987, in San Luis Obispo, California.
+Zachary David Alexander Efron was born October 18, 1987 in San Luis Obispo, California.
 He is the son of Starla Baskett, a former secretary, and David Efron, an electrical engineer.
-He has a brother, Dylan.
-His surname, "Efron", means "lark" (a bird) in Hebrew, and comes from Zac's Ashkenazi Jewish paternal grandfather.
-Zac's other recent ancestry is English, German, Irish, and Scottish.
-Zac was raised in Arroyo Grande.
-He took his first step toward acting at the age of eleven, after his parents noticed his singing ability.
+He has a younger brother, Dylan.
+His surname, "Efron", is a Biblical place name, and comes from Zac's Polish Jewish paternal grandfather.
+The rest of Zac's recent ancestry is English, German, and Scottish.
+Zac was raised in Arroyo Grande, CA. He took his first step toward acting at the age of eleven, after his parents noticed his singing ability.
 Singing and acting lessons soon led to an appearance in a production of "Gypsy" that ran 90 performances, and he was hooked.

 Efron came to fame for starring in the Disney Channel original film High School Musical, for which he won the Teen Choice Award for Breakout Star.
 He returned to the role of Troy Bolton in High School Musical 2, which broke cable TV records with 17.5 million viewers.